 - A will must explain how your possessions, assets and/or money should be divided when you die;

 - A will must have been written when you were capable of making your own informed decisions;

 - A will must be written in the presence of two witnesses who are not set to inherit from you.
 These witnesses must then sign the document.

 Despite being a relatively easy process, there are still a number of considerations to bear in mind when you plan your funeral and write your will.
 Don’t leave it too late to make your wishes clear to those you’re leaving behind.

 Plan Your Funeral with Capital Life Funeral Plans

 Capital Life Funeral Plans is a specialist funeral planner with a range of established funeral plans suitable for all budgets.
-We also offer a free will service, which can help you plan your funeral by setting out all your legal affairs in clear detail.
-It can help your family by shortening the probate process, and it gives you the chance to ensure that your last wishes will be carried out exactly.
+We also offer a Free Inheritance Planning Review, so you can get all your affairs in order.